Kee-Sharp/fantasy-stats/README.md

 # fantasy-stats
 Navigates to and pulls data from Fantasy Basketball website.
-Can also provide matchup advice based on this data.
+Can also provide matchup and roster advice based on this data.